 Next get your business online.
 Most homeowners now search for services online before hiring a business.
 Make sure your business is visible online when a homeowner searches for cleaning services in your area.

-Make sure to add your contact information, a list of your services, and a an about me page where you introduce your self.
+When setting up your Google Profile, make sure to add your contact information, a list of your services, and a an about me page where you introduce yourself.
 Include high quality before and after images of your cleaning.

 Price your cleaning services

 Decide whether you are going to price your cleaning services by the hour or by a flat fee.
 Most cleaning businesses make between $25 – $75 an hour.